RobotLocomotion/pytorch-dense-correspondence/doc/data_organization.md

 # Data Organization in pytorch-dense-correspondence

-The purpose of this doc is to describe our workflow for where all data should be stored, its format, directory structure, etc.
+The purpose of this doc is to describe the organization for how data logs are stored, their format, directory structure, etc.

-## Directory structure
+## Highest level directory structure

 At the highest level we use this directory identifier to identify where data is located: